Dead Calm (novel): Plot

 On board the sinking ship, John learns that Hughie, Mrs. Warriner, Russ, and Russ' wife, Mrs. Bellows, were vacationing when Hughie suffered an agoraphobic reaction while diving with Mrs. Bellows and accidentally killed her by trying to climb onto her shoulders.
-The realization of what he'd done resulted in Hughie's suffering a psychotic break.
+The realization of what he'd done resulted in Hughie suffering a psychotic break.
 Mrs. Warriner further tells John that Hughie, though a gifted artist, has the mind of a child, his emotional growth having been stunted by his overbearing father and a codependent relationship with an inappropriately affectionate mother.

 On board the Ingrams' boat, Rae is able to surmise this herself from Hughie's behavior and assumes the role of a caring mother figure in order to lull him into a false sense of security, while preparing to kill him with a shotgun John has stashed in their stateroom.
 She is unable to do this, and in a fit of rage he destroys the gun.
-She then tricks him into taking codeine laced drink, ties him up and heads back to rescue her husband.
+She then tricks him into taking a codeine laced drink, ties him up and heads back to rescue her husband.
 She overcomes a disabled engine, destroyed instruments and coming darkness to locate the sinking boat.

 Ultimately, John and Russ are able to sufficiently repair the sinking boat and rendezvous with Hughie and Rae.
 When everyone is reunited, Hughie suffers a flashback, sees Russ as his father, and throws himself and Russ overboard.
 Although John attempts to rescue them, Hughie restrains Russ, causing them both to sink into the ocean and drown.

 John gives a sympathetic psychological analysis of Hughie as he, Rae, and Mrs. Warriner see that a new wind has come in that will take them all home.